locka99/opcua/docs/crypto.md

 Private keys and public certs are stored on disk in PEM format and loaded into memory when required.

+### Padding

-Encrypted data is padded to salt the message and make it harder to decrypt.
+Encrypted data is padded to randomly salt the message and make it harder to decrypt without the correct key.

-* PKCS1 - PKCS#1 1.5 is an older padding scheme.
+* PKCS#1 1.5 is an older padding scheme.
-* PKCS1_OAEP - Optimal Asymmetric Encryption Padding used by later versions of RSA
+* OAEP - Optimal Asymmetric Encryption Padding used by later versions of RSA

 Both forms of padding are required in OPC UA according to the security policy.

 NOTE - `ring` supports PKCS #1 1.5 but does not appear to support OAEP.
 See [issue #691](https://github.com/briansmith/ring/issues/691).

+OPC UA 1.04 also adds a new Aes256-Sha256-RsaPss security profile that requires a RSA-PSS padding scheme for signatures.

+* RSA-PSS - Probabilistic Signature Scheme - a form of padding used when making signatures.

 ## X509 certificates